Share

 We are at a pivotal moment as local lawmakers consider reducing Chicago’s default urban speed limit — a proven strategy that has made streets safer in cities around the nation.

-On May 1, the Chicago City Council’s Committee on Pedestrian and Traffic Safety will convene to discuss this critical issue.
+The Chicago City Council’s Committee on Pedestrian and Traffic Safety will soon convene to discuss this critical issue.
 Please let your alderperson know that you support reducing the citywide speed limit from 30 mph to 25 mph.

 THE VIEW FROM THE EMERGENCY ROOM